 ARTIFICIAL INTELLIGENCE & MACHINE LEARNING IN TRANSCRIPTION INDUSTRY

 Artificial Intelligent (AI) and Machine Learning (ML) are empowering a variety of business processes nowadays.
 Organizations are switching towards AI & ML for increasing their productivity.
 The transcription industry is among the industries that witnessed the huge impact of AI.
-Almost every tech giant employed their best hands in developing some kinds of automated tool for transcription or to make a speech to text converter.
+Almost every tech giant employed their best hands in developing some kind of automated tool for transcription or to make a speech-to-text converter.